Stepmomming ain’t easy.

 20. Your Co-Parents’ Petty Behavior

 Does she do things just to piss you off?
 Or to inconvenience you?
-Does her new husband send you over the edge by going out of his way to be petty?
+Does her new partner send you over the edge by going out of their way to be petty?

 Stop feeding into it!
 Do not give in to the immaturity—by responding, by allowing it to cause you to react, or by even worrying about it.